 The Company is actively engaged in efforts to resell the former Australia SH-2G(A) (now designated the SH-2G(I)) aircraft, spare parts and equipment to other potential customers.
-Pursuant to the terms of its revenue sharing agreement with the Commonwealth of Australia, the Company will share all proceeds from the resale of the aircraft, spare parts, and equipment with the Commonwealth on a predetermined basis, and total payments of at least \$39.5 million (AUD) must be made to the Commonwealth regardless of sales, of which at least \$26.7 million (AUD) must be paid by March 2011.
+Pursuant to the terms of its revenue sharing agreement with the Commonwealth of Australia, the Company will share all proceeds from the resale of the aircraft, spare parts, and equipment with the Commonwealth on a predetermined basis, and total payments of at least \$39.5 million (AUD) must be made to the Commonwealth regardless of sales.
+Cumulative payments of \$26.8 million (AUD) have been made through December 31, 2011.
 Additional payments of \$6.4 million (AUD) each must be paid in March of 2012 and 2013 to the extent that cumulative payments have not yet reached \$33.1 million (AUD) and \$39.5 million (AUD) as of such dates, respectively.

-In addition, to secure these payments, the Company has provided the Commonwealth with a \$39.5 million (AUD) unconditional letter of credit, which is being reduced as such payments are made.
-Through December 31, 2010, the Company had made required payments of \$2.8 million (AUD).
-As of that date, the U.S. dollar value of the remaining \$36.7 million (AUD) required payment was \$37.5 million, of which \$24.4 million is due in March 2011.
-In late 2008, the Company entered into foreign currency exchange contracts that limit the foreign currency risks associated with these required payments.
-These contracts will enable the Company to purchase \$36.5 million (AUD) for \$23.7 million.
+To secure these payments, the Company has provided the Commonwealth with a \$12.7 million (AUD) unconditional letter of credit, which is being reduced as such payments are made.
+As of December 31, 2011, the U.S. dollar value of the remaining \$12.7 million (AUD) required payment was \$13.1 million, of which \$6.5 million is due in March 2012.
+In late 2009, the Company entered into foreign currency exchange contracts that limit the foreign currency risks associated with these required payments.
+These contracts will enable the Company to purchase \$9.8 million (AUD) for \$6.3 million.
 See Note 6, Derivative Financial Instruments, for further discussion of these instruments.